What is adult social care?

 - carrying out any caring responsibilities for a child.

 We might decide that you need to pay for some of the support we give you.
 If that happens, we will need to see how much money you have in savings.
 That way we can work out how much you can pay.
 If you don’t want to tell us about your money, you will have to pay for all of your care.
 You can still get information and advice about services available from us.

 Your Life Your Choice Strategy

 Our Your Life Your Choice Strategy has been reviewed and refreshed after a consultation.

 Our Your Life Your Choice vision is our way of setting out what we have been trying to achieve - our purpose, our principles and our approach to meeting the rising demand for social care.

 We have also collated some life stories from citizens in Derby who have found support through services.

-If you’re confused by the words social workers use to describe your care, take a look at the Think Local, Act Personal Care and Support Jargon Buster.
+If you’re confused by the words social care workers use to describe your care, find out about the Jargon Buster.